Something To Believe In

 Identity Crisis Numero Dos

 This blog entry is not intended to fill your brains with the ample information and education I received from my research.
 First of all, I don’t remember all of it and also that is what books are for.
-I am happy to refer some, if you’re interested.
-So for all of you who are reading this and are ready to do some historical and scholastic Jesus arguing, I’m not interested.
-Go back to whatever comment thread you were on defending your choice to vote for Donald Trump, Hillary Clinton, or Mickey Mouse.
 My point is that my whole world was really starting to fall apart.
 One historical fact check at a time.

 To be fair, probably a lot of them didn’t know.
-Because according to my dad that’s not what church is for.
+According to my dad, teaching "this stuff" is not what church is for.
 It’s not a pastor’s job to teach a history lesson.
 You’re right.
 It’s their job to talk about the same parts of the Bible over and over and never address real issues like racism, sexism, blatant humanitarian crises.
-Yeah yeah let’s just uh listen to this here sermon and then take our weekly trip to Wal-Mart.* Oh and also don’t even tell them that a lot of world- renowned scholars have committed their lives to researching who Jesus was and they’ve found some pretty cool stuff.
+Yeah yeah let’s just uh listen to this here sermon and then take our weekly trip to Wal-Mart.* Oh and also don’t even tell your congregation that a lot of world- renowned scholars have committed their lives to researching who Jesus was and they’ve found some pretty cool stuff.
 Got it.
 Let’s just keep quoting C.S.
 Lewis.

 Something to Believe In

 My searching for answers and some sort of foundation of life found a bit of peace when I had a memorable conversation with my older brother.
-Derek said to me, “Here’s the thing Mattie.
+Brother said to me, “Here’s the thing Mattie.
 You have to distinguish between knowing and believing.
 Knowing something is fact.
 Believing something is a choice.
 There is a distinct difference.
 People who try to convince others of their religious (or any other super personal) beliefs have gotten this concept all wrong.
-You cannot treat beliefs like knowledge.”
+You cannot treat beliefs like facts.”
 In case you don’t know, my brother is pretty fucking wise.
 He’s like the ultra liberal male version of Grandmother Willow.
-It’s also ironic because he’s a super smart know-it-all (love you, bro).
-Anyway, that statement gave me more hope than he’ll ever know.
+That statement gave me more hope than he’ll ever know.

 Okay so… I can choose to believe something even if I don’t know it as fact?
 I can read all this information and still really never know if this whole Jesus thing is for real?
 What a relief!
-I don’t have to convince other people that my belief is right (I’m talking strictly about religion here.
-You still shouldn’t vote for Donald Trump)?
+I don’t have to convince other people that my belief is right?
 And I don’t have to convince myself that my belief is right so everyone else needs to believe too?
 I can just believe it until that belief changes based on whatever experience I have here on earth?
 PEOPLE CHANGE?!
 Okay.
 I can get down with that.